Selecting a language will automatically trigger the translation of the page content.

 FYI

-the rent and recoverable expenses are due during the tenant's notice (leave), unless the tenant is replaced by another tenant in agreement with the landlord.
+rent and recoverable charges are due during the tenant's notice (leave), unless the tenant is replaced by another tenant in agreement with the landlord.

-The rental expenses are paid to the landlord in the form of a package paid simultaneously to the rent.
+The rental charges are paid to the landlord in the form of a lump sum paid simultaneously with the rent.

-The amount of the package and the frequency of payment (every month, every 3 months...) are recorded in the lease.
-This amount cannot be manifestly disproportionate to the last nature of charges.
+The amount of the package and the frequency of payment (every month, every 3 months...) are entered in the lease.
+This amount may not be manifestly disproportionate to the last amount statement by nature of charges.

 FYI

-the rent and expenses are due during the tenant's notice (leave), unless the tenant is replaced by another tenant in agreement with the landlord.
+the rent and charges are due by the tenant during the entire notice period (leave), unless it is replaced before the end of the notice period by another tenant in agreement with the landlord.

-Building worker (not on site) or caretaker/concierge (resident on site)
+Real estate employee (not housed on site) or caretaker/concierge (resident on site)

 Répondez aux questions successives et les réponses s’afficheront automatiquement